bxparks/rpn83p/USER_GUIDE.md

     - current state of input buffer
     - (The RPN stack (X, Y, Z, T, LastX) and storage registers (R00 - R24) are saved persistently.)
+- datetime conversions
+    - date/time components to and from epoch seconds

 ### Medium Future